 Lord of the Flies was written primarily out of spite.
 William Golding was responding to a popular children's book called about a group of British school boys who are stranded on a remote island and have a "jolly good time" because they are British and therefore good at everything.
-Golding wanted to push back against the imperialist message of the original work, so in his book (which lifts several characters straight from Coral Island) the boys do not have a jolly good time.
+Golding wanted to push back against the imperialist message of the original work, so in his book (which lifts several characters straight from The Coral Island, Coral Island) the boys do not have a jolly good time.
 The civilized British boys are far more savage than any supposed "savages," despite their superiority complex.
 Click here to buy.
 'Boy, Snow, Bird' by Helen Oyeyemi

 Snow White places the story in the 1950s, where Boy Novak has just arrived in the town of Flax Hill, looking for a new life.
 There she finds Snow, the radiant daughter of a craftsman, and there she gives birth to Bird, Snow's sister.
 A smart, complex novel about three women coming of age, Boy, Snow, Bird stretches the possibilities of what a fairy tale retelling (read: fanfiction) can be.
 Click here to buy.
 'The Three Musketeers' by Alexandre Dumas

 The Three Musketeers, on a historical novel titled Mémoires de Monsieur d'Artagnan, which he came across while researching French history.
-He was so excited about this find that he checked it out of the library and never returned it.
-Dumas was undoubtedly one of the greatest French authors who ever lived, but... maybe not the best role model for library practices. never returned it.
+He was so excited about this find that he checked it out of the library and Dumas was undoubtedly one of the greatest French authors who ever lived, but... maybe not the best role model for library practices. never returned it.
 Click here to buy.
 'Othello' by William Shakespeare

 Othello, the source material was an Italian tale called "The Moorish Captain."
 Desdemona is named in the story, but Othello is only called "The Moor" and he's... more of an evil, racist caricature than a tragic hero.
 Shakespeare stole the basic plot but turned Othello into a complex character, as well as expanding the plot into one of his best known plays.
 Click here to buy.
 'A Thousand Acres' by Jane Smiley

 A Thousand Acres is a King Lear AU that sets the tragic tale in Zebulon County, Iowa, rather than in England.
 Patriarch Larry Cook intends to turn his vast farm over to his three daughters, but young Caroline is cut out when she doesn't show the same enthusiasm as her sisters.
 Click here to buy.
 'The Aeneid' by Virgil The Aeneid is such a blatant fanfiction of Homer's The Odyssey and The Iliad that both those works are referenced in the very first line of the epic poem.
 This is the anti-Greek side of the story, however.
 Virgil's version follows the pious Aeneas, one of the defeated princes from the Trojan War, as he bumbles around the Mediterranean, Odysseus-style, narrowly avoiding the same misadventures and whining a lot about his fate.
 Click here to buy.
 'On Beauty' by Zadie Smith

 Howard's End, a long-suffering academic named Howard struggles to keep his family together.
 His wife, Kiki, is no longer the beautiful activist she once was, and his children all want to go their own ways... especially Jerome, who's fallen for the stunning daughter of a right-wing icon.
 Click here to buy.
 'Inferno' by Dante Alighieri

 Inferno a fanfiction of?
 As a tour through Hell, it's taking some cues from the Bible, of course.
 But Dante's hellish tour guide is none other than Virgil, and the landscape of Hell is clearly inspired by Virgil's vision of the underworld in The Aeneid (another work of out and out fanfiction).
 And to top it all off, Dante inserted himself into his famous work, so we should all stop acting like self-insert fics are trashy and/or new.
 Click here to buy.
 'Paradise Lost' by John Milton

 Satan.
 That has got to be the ultimate bad boy crush.
 Paradise Lost is the story of the Fall of Man, with Satan as a sort of tortured, complex antihero leading the rebellion against heaven.
+Click here to buy.